Managed Jobs#

 You may want to customize the resources of the jobs controller for several reasons:

-Changing the maximum number of jobs that can be run concurrently, which is 2x the vCPUs of the controller.
-(Default: 16)
+Increasing the maximum number of jobs that can be run concurrently, which is based on the instance size of the controller.
+(Default: 90, see best practices)

 Use a lower-cost controller (if you have a low number of concurrent managed jobs).